tayyabsaleem7756/ignicube/README.md

 ```

 Verify Node.js and npm installed perfectly.
-If system prompt version then you are good to go to next step
+If system prompt version, then you are good to go to next step

 ```sh
 node -v